When is the 2017 U.S. Presidential Inauguration?

 How do I get tickets to the inaugural events?

 Tickets to the Swearing-In Ceremony are requested from Congressional offices.
 Tickets to official balls are distributed by the Presidential Inaugural Committee, which is typically formed after the November election.
 Read more about Getting Tickets.

 How many inaugural balls are scheduled for the Inauguration?

 There is no limit to the number of balls that may be held, but only a handful of “official” balls are typically planned.
 These are organized by the Presidential Inaugural Committee and are different from the more numerous “unofficial” balls which are organized by state societies, private organizations, businesses, and other groups.
-For the 2005 inauguration of George W. Bush, eight official balls were held, and for the 2009 inauguration of Barack Obama, ten were held.
-In contrast, well over one hundred unofficial balls were held during the latter inauguration.
+For the 2005 inauguration, eight official balls were held, in 2009 ten were held, and in 2013 only two were held.
+In contrast, there are typically dozens of unofficial balls held.
+In 2009, party-goers celebrated at over one hundred unofficial galas.

 Who organizes official inaugural events?